 How much does it cost to visit Malakoff Diggins?

 Malakoff Diggins State Historic Park charges $10 entry fee per vehicle from Memorial Day weekend through to Labor Day.
 Over the rest of the year you’ll pay a $5 entry fee.
 Pay this fee at the museum within the park.
-The park also accepts the annual California State Parks hang tag as well as the annual Historian Passport.
-You can learn about and purchase both here.
+The park also accepts the annual California State Parks hangtag as well as the annual Historian Passport.
+Use our guide to figure out which pass is right for you.

 Are dogs allowed at Malakoff Diggins?